What is Discrimination?

 What to do about discrimination?

 If you have been the victim of workplace discrimination, you have legal rights.
 Federal, state, and New York City laws protect employees from discrimination at work, including discrimination on the basis of race, gender, national origin, sexual orientation, transgender status, caregiver status, and marital status.
-You can contact a discrimination lawyer to learn more about filing a claim.
+You can contact a workplace discrimination lawyer to learn more about filing a claim.